oklabflensburg/open-map-style/README.md

-# German OpenStreetMap style
+# Mapnik OpenStreetMap styles

-German openstreetmap CartoCSS stylesheet for the Mapnik pre-processor developed by @oklabflensburg
+This repo contain mapnik and CartoCSS OpenStreetMap stylesfor the Mapnik renderer.